Please Wait!

 At the beginning of each academic year (or when initially added to the register), children on the SEND register have an overview written by the class teacher which celebrates their strengths and identifies where they need further support.
 The child is asked to contribute to this overview and they are asked to share what they enjoy; where they think they struggle; and what they think we could do to help them.
 This overview is shared with the parent at the initial APDR meeting in the Autumn term and the child's suggestions are taken into consideration when planning support.

-When an external agency is involved e.g. SENSS, the child is alway asked to give their views at the consultation.
+When an external agency is involved e.g. SENISS, the child is alway asked to give their views at the consultation.
+Pupils are also asked to share their voice as part of the EHCNA process and as part of the Enhanced Assess Plan Do Review (EAPDR) process.

 We assess and evaluate the effectiveness and provision for children with SEND (thus measuring outcomes and impact) in a number of ways: